St John Northern Territory

 St John Ambulance Northern Territory (St John NT) is a non-profit, charitable organisation providing first aid services and training, urgent care, patient transport, ambulance and other medical services in the Northern Territory.
 It has served as the primary ambulance service in the Northern Territory since 1966.
 These services are provided through a combination of paid and volunteer staff.
 St John NT is funded through a combination of government funding, corporate and private donations and user pays services.

-The Northern Territory and Western Australia are the only two states or territories in Australia which do not have ambulance services provided by government agencies and regulated by legislation.